cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/install_with_helm.md

 To understand all available options AIO cloudify manager chart has, please read [Cloudify AIO Helm chart]({{< relref "cloudify_manager/premium/helm/installing-helm-aio.md" >}})

-# Cloudify manager worker helm chart  ( Premium Version )
+# Cloudify manager worker Helm chart  ( Premium Version )

 ## Description

-It's a helm chart for cloudify manager which is:
+It's a Helm chart for cloudify manager which is:

 * Highly available, can be deployed with multiple replicas, available only when used with NFS Volume. ( Tested with EFS of AWS | FIlestore of GCP | Azure File Storage)
 * Use persistent volume to survive restarts/failures.
-* Use external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
+* Use external DB (postgress), which may be deployed via public Helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
-* Use external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami
+* Use external Message Brokes (rabbitMQ), which may be deployed via public Helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami

 This is how the setup looks after it's deployed to 'cfy-example' namespace (it's possible to have multiple replicas (pods) of cloudify manager):